 Classroom education is a priority in your career, but your learning experience does not stop there.
-Making time to become an active part of campus life will help you get the maximum out of your college experience.
+Making time to become an active part of campus life will help you get the most out of your college experience.

 Below is a listing of current clubs and organizations and the advisors you can contact to become involved.
 To begin a new club or organization, contact the Senior Student Affairs Coordinator Jennifer Hass in the Student Affairs Office at (715) 735-4300 ext.
 4303.

 Most campus groups have organizational meetings in the first few weeks of classes.
 Watch for advertisements around campus and plan to attend those early meetings.
 If you can't make it, leave a message for the group with Student Affairs.
 They will contact you.

 The UW-Marinette Buccaneer athletics program boasts a strong tradition of award-winning teams and coaches.
 UW-Marinette currently offers the following varsity sports: